LeanderCauda/movie_recommender/README.md

    - User enters a movie title
    - AJAX request sends the title to the Flask backend
    - Backend processes the request and returns recommendations
+   - TMDB API request the poster and send it to the frontend
    - Frontend displays the results with a visual animation

 ## Installation